meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 348
 ---
-Your root module contains a variable named num.servers.
+Your root module contains a variable named num_servers.
 Which is the correct way to pass its value to a child module with an input named servers?

 - A. ${var.num.servers}
 - B. servers = num.servers